trockerapp/trocker/WebstoreDesc.md

 - Fixes new issue with Gmail sidebar that blocked some extension icons.

 2.6.5:
-- Fixes new issue that blocked some outlook UI images.
+- Fixes new issue that blocked some Outlook UI images.
 - Adds blocking for additional known trackers.
 - Improves heuristic detection of trackers.